grantj-re3/FlindersMiniApps/sslcert_cpanel/README.md

 ## Assumptions

+- **IMPORTANT security consideration:** Assumes your CPanel traffic already uses HTTPS (perhaps via a self-signed SSL cert.) so that your private key is uploaded via an encrypted channel.
 - Assumes SNI (Server Name Indication) support which allows you (or your CPanel hosting provider) to host multiple SSL certificates for different domains on the same IP address.